macarthur-lab/matchbox/README.md

 ## Data model notes

 * A database named "mme_primary" will be created in your localhost MongoDB instance.
-If you wish to use a different host name or different database name please update the application.properties file in the resources directory as needed,
+If you wish to use a different host name or different database name please update the application.properties file in the resources directory as needed.
+You can add your password and username in that file as well.